Diogenes232/nfsUnboundProfileLauncher/README.md

 # Need for Speed: Unbound - Profile Launcher
-Command line tool to manage multiple offline player accounts in NFS Unbound on Windows.
+Command line tool for Windows to manage multiple offline player accounts in NFS Unbound.

 With this tool you can decide before starting NFS which profile to load (which player will play).
 Since NFS Unbound can only work with one game file this launcher helps you by simulating multiple profiles (players) before launching the game.